CodeRoyale/CodeRoyale/README.md

 ## Why did we make this?

-The goal of CodeRoyale is to create Competitive Programming platform where users can have coding battle with friends, random users and team battles to show case your DSA skills.
+The goal of CodeRoyale is to create a Competitive Programming platform, where users can have coding battle with friends, random users and team battles to show case your programming skills.